 The amendments to the jury instructions include a form that walks the jurors through the process of making determinations in capital cases.
 You can see the form in the appendix of the court’s opinion.

 The form begins by asking the jury to mark “YES” or “NO” in answer to whether the State established beyond a reasonable doubt the existence of an aggravating factor.
-Aggravated factors, pursuant to Florida Statute § 921.141(6) could be a number of things.
+Aggravating factors, pursuant to Florida Statute § 921.141(6) could be a number of things.
 Examples include prior capital felonies on the defendant’s record, committing the crime for financial gain, or committing a felony that was especially heinous, atrocious, or cruel.

 If jury members check “YES,” they must then indicate if they find the aggravating factor(s) are sufficient to warrant a possible sentence of death.
 If the jury members check “NO,” the defendant is not eligible for the death penalty and will instead receive a sentence of life in prison without the possibility of parole.